Gingerbread Fairy Doors with Ready to Roll Icing

 Roll up small balls of white icing and stick to the top of the mushroom with a little water.

-Knead the green icing until pliable.
-For a lighter shade of green you could mix this with white icing.
+Knead 250g of white icing until pliable and add a small amount of Rainbow Dust Holly Green ProGel at a time until you achieve the desired shade.
 Take a small ball of the green icing and push it through the back of a sieve to create moss/grass.

 Use a knife to move the moss from the sieve to the biscuit so that it stays together, and stick down with a little water.